asobti/kube-monkey/docs/how-it-works.md

    An app is killed `24h / mtbf` times a day, so an mtbf of a day or more gives at most one termination, and a shorter one gives several.
 3. For each termination, calculate a random time during the day when a pod will be killed.

+## Why nothing dies at run_hour

+Scheduling only writes down the day's plan.
+The plan goes to the log, and to your notification receiver if `notifications.reportSchedule` is on.
+The earliest a pod can actually die is `start_hour`, which is why kube-monkey refuses to start unless `run_hour` is the earlier of the two.

+The gap between the two is your chance to read the plan and pull anything you do not want killed today, so leave enough of it to be useful.
+The default `run_hour = 8` with `start_hour = 10` gives you two hours.

 ## Termination time